AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 1. Select the service either as **Publish** or **Preview**.

    >[!NOTE]
-   >In addition to Author, Custom Domain Names are supported in Cloud Manager for Sites Program’s (Publish and Preview services) only.
+   >Custom Domain Names are now supported in Cloud Manager for Sites programs for both Publish and Preview Services.
 Each Cloud Manager Environment can host up to a maximum of 250 custom domains per environment.
 To learn  more about Preview Service, refer to [Preview Service](/help/implementing/cloud-manager/manage-environments.md#preview-service).

 1. Select the **Domain SSL Certificate** from the drop-down and select **Continue**.